ItsDrike/itsdrike.com/content/posts/software-licenses.md

 of your code-base for example just a single function, or even just using this project as a library, being integrated in some bigger scoped project which needs the logic of your project internally.

-But the main point of this type of licenses is that they require all projects using work that's licensed under them to also use that same copy-left license.
-This is called propagating a copy-left.
+The main point of this type of licenses is that they require all projects using work that's licensed under them to also use that same copy-left license.
+This is called propagating the copy-left.
 This basically means that if some other project would like to include some part of your code into their code-base, no matter how big the part is, or if it's the whole project, used as a library, they would need to license their code under the same license that your original code code has, or at least a compatible license (propagate the copy-left).

-This is a way to enforce that your code will always stay under the same licensing terms and every other project using it will need to be open-sourced along with your code.
-If any other project contains any parts from copy-left licensed project(s) without itself being copy-left licensed, it is in violation in this license causing it to no longer apply.
-But this license was the only thing giving that project a legal right to use code of some other copyrighted code, without it, that project is now using copyrighted code without permission, making it violate the copyright law and any of the copyright holders who had their code used by this other project without following the terms of this license can sue the authors of such project.

 This behavior of copy-left licenses propagating themselves and prohibiting being licensed under any other (non-compatible) license is called forbidding sublicensing.
 Some copy-left licenses do actually allow you to change the